Then what do we do? Do we reset the tragedy clock and hopelessly wait for it to happen again?

 Please don’t think I’m suggesting that everyday heroism is the only solution to mass murder.
 I’m not trying to be simplistic.
 Like any human behavioral phenomenon, this is a complicated crisis.
 This issue certainly encompasses mental health, gun control, and other potential causes.
 These things should be part of the complex conversation.

 But the legend of the Gordian Knot teaches us that no matter how complex an issue, we have the ability to make the “simple” decision to act and strive toward solutions.
-Life may be complex, but deciding to seek positive change can be a small but powerful choice.
+Life may be complex, but deciding to seek positive change can be a small yet powerful step in a better direction.

 It may be a long fight ahead of us, but the heroic instinct inherent in all of us is designed for such long-term struggle.
 We may never totally eliminate mass murder, but we can work to prevent as many such occurrences as humanly—and heroically—possible.